₱25,729 Find Cheap Flights from Toronto to Southeast Asia

 • What is the cheapest time of day to fly to Southeast Asia?

-The cheapest time of day to fly to Southeast Asia is generally in the afternoon, when round-trip flights cost ₱1,294 on average.
-Morning departures are around 7% cheaper than evening flights, on average.
-The most expensive time of day to fly to Southeast Asia is generally in the evening, which is peak travel time and where the average cost of a ticket is ₱1,593.
+The cheapest time of day to fly to Southeast Asia is generally at night, when round-trip flights cost ₱85,211 on average.
+The most expensive time of day to fly to Southeast Asia is generally at night, which is peak travel time and where the average cost of a ticket is ₱85,211.

 See real verified KAYAK customer reviews for airlines flying from Toronto to Southeast Asia.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.